 On average 117,607 gun checks annually are being conducted through NICS in California.

 MT employers must be careful about asking about arrests, as this could lead to claims of discrimination.
 However, when using a background check during the hiring process, employers are allowed to ask about any convictions.
-The state also has laws pertaining to discrimination with licensing or permits.
+There are also Montana background check laws pertaining to discrimination with licensing or permits.

 Even though Montana does not govern how employers can use background information during the hiring process, they do restrict the use of criminal records for discrimination when licensing or providing permits to applicants.
 Employers are free to use background checks on how they see fit during the application and interview process.
 However, all state employers must comply with federal discrimination law: The Fair Credit Reporting Act (FCRA) and Title VII of the Civil Rights Act of 1964 when using background checks to determine eligibility when hiring.